tommililja/Farse/README.md

 #### Parser.validate

 Passes along the error string from the validation function,
-works for both optional and non-optional values (SRTP).
+but works for both optional and non-optional values (SRTP).

 ```fsharp
 let! age = "age" ?= byte |> Parser.validate Age.fromByte